MinMint01/IntelUnnatiGrandChallenge/README.md

 # Intel Unnati Grand Challenge

-This repository contains the files related to our work "Smart Mobile Phone Price Prediction Using Machine Learning".
+This repository contains the files related to our work **"Geospatially Timed Data Analysis: Enhancing Urban Mobility Using Vehicle Movement Analysis"** as part of the Intel Unnati Grand Challenge 2023.

 ## Table of Contents